 According to Microsoft’s 2020 Global State of Customer Service report, 90% of consumers say customer service is important to them when choosing whether to purchase from a brand, and 58% of customers have stopped doing business with a brand due to a poor customer service experience.

 With such high stakes, it’s critical to make sure all of your customer-facing team members are operating at their full potential.
-A strong customer service training program, like any other employee training program, will help your team get comfortable with their duties and acquire the knowledge and skills they need to perform at a high level.
-The ideas below will help you create a successful training program.
+A strong customer service training course, like any other employee training program, will help your customer service team get comfortable with their duties and acquire the knowledge and the customer service skills they need to perform at a high level.
+The ideas below will help you create successful customer service training programs and continue to provide quality customer service

-An effective customer service training program does three things.
+Effective customer service training courses do three things.

 First, it helps team members develop hard skills: the technical knowledge and abilities required to perform a job.

-Second, it reinforces and refines team members’ soft skills: the non-technical abilities and traits that affect how a person interacts with others.
+Second, it reinforces and refines customer service team members’ soft skills: the non-technical abilities and traits that affect how a person interacts with others.

 Last, a good customer service training program builds confidence, consistency, and speed.
 According to research from Zendesk, nearly 60% of customers say long hold and wait times are among the most frustrating parts of a bad customer service experience.
-Confidence, consistency, and speed will help agents resolve issues more quickly, handle a higher volume of support requests, and keep customers happy.
+Confidence, consistency, and speed will help customer service representatives resolve issues more quickly, handle a higher volume of support requests, and keep customers happy.

 A customer service agent needs to build three types of hard skills to succeed: product knowledge, concept knowledge, and customer service toolset knowledge.